HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-20][Active] https://github.com/rust-windowing/raw-window-handle - provides a common interface that window creation libraries (e.g. Winit, SDL) can use to easily talk with graphics libraries (e.g. gfx-hal).
 [2019-10-20][Died] https://github.com/oakes/SolidOak - SolidOak is a simple IDE for Rust [2019-10-23][Active] https://github.com/mvdnes/rboy - A Gameboy Emulator in Rust
+[2019-10-23][Active] https://github.com/rust-windowing/winit - Cross-platform window creation and management in Rust(js)
+[2019-10-23][Active] https://github.com/phaazon/luminance-rs - Type-safe, type-level and stateless Rust graphics framework. luminance provides an API that is, for sure, a bit less low-level — and hence, yes, it’s likely you will not have the same performances as with gfx-hal (even though no benchmarks have been done so far), and the API is not Vulkan-based — but easier to start with, especially if you don’t already have a background experience with OpenGL or Vulkan.

 ### UI/Console tools
 [2019-10-18][Active] https://github.com/rust-lang-nursery/mdBook compile md via Rust.